magnumjs/mag.js/examples/tutorials/stateless-components.md

 ```
 [Example](http://jsbin.com/wixopufafa/edit?html,output)

 As you can see, you use the same code to both create and update HTML.
-Mithril automatically figures out the most efficient way of updating the text, rather than blindly recreating it from scratch.
+Mag.JS automatically figures out the most efficient way of updating the text, rather than blindly recreating it from scratch.

 ##DOM Elements